Commercial energy debt

 From 1 November 2018, a change to the Standard Licence Conditions for gas and electricity suppliers means that energy suppliers to micro-businesses should not back bill for energy used more than 12 months previously.
 The exception to this is where consumers actively prevent suppliers from taking or receiving accurate meter readings; for example, by tampering with a meter or obstructing access to the meter.

 If you cannot resolve a complaint with your energy supplier about back billing and you are a sole micro-business, you can contact Citizens Advice consumer helpline for help.
 See the Useful contacts section for details.

-If you have received your supplier’s final response to your complaint and you are not happy, or the complaint has not been resolved within 8 weeks, you can escalate the matter to the Ombudsman Services: Energy.
+If you have received your supplier’s final response to your complaint and you are not happy, or the complaint has not been resolved within 8 weeks, you can escalate the matter to the Energy Ombudsman.
 See the Useful contacts section for details.

 If you find that you cannot pay your bill, or you have arrears, contact your supplier as soon as you can.
 Ask if they have a special department that deals with arrears and arrangements to repay.
 Explain your circumstances fully and the reasons why you cannot pay.
 If you find the person you speak to unhelpful, ask to speak to a manager.
 If you need to write to your supplier, see our Ask your commercial energy supplier to accept affordable payments sample letter.

 Most suppliers will try to give you time to pay what you owe.
 However, you will need to show that you can pay for your ongoing fuel plus something towards the arrears.
 The supplier will normally look at your payment history when deciding what repayments they will accept.